// Charleston SC Inshore Fishing

-Black Drum
+Black Drum Fishing in Charleston, SC

 Slow and powerful — Charleston's winter heavyweights run the jetties and oyster bars from January through April.

-Black Drum illustration
+MarshMind Species Black Drum

 Black drum share a lot of habitat with sheepshead in the Charleston system, but they get considerably larger.
 The same jetty rocks and oyster bars that hold winter sheepshead also hold black drum — the difference is that drum can exceed 50 pounds and are found in deeper water near the harbor entrance and nearshore reefs from February through April.
 The Kiawah nearshore areas, the Charleston Harbor jetties, and the deep bends of the Ashley and Cooper rivers all hold large drum during the winter-spring peak.